I think there are two kinds of audiences: those who desire what they expect, and those who desire what they don’t expect.

 I like it when in a DJ set artist transfers energy by changing rhythms.
 If they’re playing a breakbeat set, delivering a four-on-the-floor track can increase the energy.
 As there are twice as many emphasized kicks, it looks like it’s more potent while having the same BPM.

 Likewise, if a DJ is playing a house or techno set, a tune with many toms or a more bassline rhythm can transform the energy and draw the crowd’s awareness back to the beat and rhythm.

 Using the energy levels of song selection can make or break the DJ set.
 That is a vital factor in keeping the audience engaged and is crucial to think about when planning.
 Not all forms work at all times.

 - Consider who’s going to be attending.
 What kind of vibe will be there?
 You might be performing a set within a particular genre, or a more event-based set for a wedding, birthday, or bar-mitzva.

 That will assist you in narrowing your tune choices down to a selection that produces the right atmosphere.
 Part of building this vision is knowing your listeners.
 When you’re performing at a club, think about your time slot, where will the people be in their journey at the time?

 - Allow yourself to be spontaneous.
 It’s crucial to identify the energy of your tracks.
 Energy relates to, but is not the same, as BPM and key.
-A Pop song and a smooth RnB song could be the same BPM and the corresponding key, but they will have mixed energy levels.
+A Pop song and a smooth RnB song could have the same BPM and the corresponding key, but they will have mixed energy levels.

 Acknowledge each tune’s energy and use it to your power to control the people’s highs and lows.
-If you’re playing from a high-energy track into a more chilled-out track, you’re breaking the vibe drastically, and you can lose it very quickly (and not in a way Fisher does, “I’m losing it”).
+If you’re playing from a high-energy track into a more chilled-out track, you’re breaking the vibe drastically, and you can lose it very quickly (and not in the way Fisher does, “I’m losing it”).